 Guardian Contact Info – Also a reader request (which I can't believe I didn't think of)…this is great for those days you have to send out emails or call parents in an emergency.
 Contact logs are super helpful when communicating with parents!

 Specialist Contact Info – This gives you a chance to write down case workers/specialized teachers as needed.

 Parent Communication – Sometimes you need a detailed log of communication with parents to keep yourself accountable.
 One of these can be printed for each student.

-Birthdays – Great for displaying in a classroom for easy birthday reference!
+Birthdays – Great for displaying in a classroom for easy birthday reference throughout the academic year!

-Student Notes – Need to jot down memories, behavioral trends, or likes/dislikes?
+Student Notes Pages – Need to jot down memories, behavioral trends, or likes/dislikes?
 This is a great reference point.

 Grade Book – Plenty of room for lots of students and assignments.